sparisi/gym_gridworlds/README.md

 ```

 If you make the environment with `non_uniform_start=True`, then all starting positions
-will be repeated 10 times except the last one.
+are repeated 10 times except the last one.
 This is a quick a simple way to study
 environments where the initial position of the agent is not uniformly sampled.
 For example,
 ```python